 4. Starting with the rear tube, lean and insert the right end of the secondary air tube into the rear right channel hole.
 Then, lift and push the tube towards the right inside the hole in the right channel.

-5. Slide the left side of the secondary air tube inside the hole in the left channel.
+5. Align the notch in the left end of the tube with the tab of the left air channel hole.